meta-llama/llama-stack/llama_stack/templates/remote-vllm/doc_template.md

     --port $INFERENCE_PORT
 ```

+Note that you'll also need to set `--enable-auto-tool-choice` and `--tool-call-parser` to [enable tool calling in vLLM](https://docs.vllm.ai/en/latest/features/tool_calling.html).

 If you are using Llama Stack Safety / Shield APIs, then you will need to also run another instance of a vLLM with a corresponding safety model like `meta-llama/Llama-Guard-3-1B` using a script like:

 ```bash